 - Sit cross legged or on a chair in a quiet, cool and peaceful area of your home.

 - Close your eyes almost fully but leave them open about 15% to allow some light in.
-This will help you stay awake, focused and not get carried away with too many thoughts or fall asleep for that matter.
+This will help you stay awake, focused and not get carried away with too many thoughts.

 - Overlap your hands and place them over your lower abdomen between navel and the pubic bone, just where they would land naturally.
 It does not matter which hand is on top!